 You can use up to 20,000 characters for this section.
-You should provide an outline proposal (rather than a detailed programme of activity) showing how you will contribute to our achievement of goal 2 during 2018/19 - 2020/21, with a brief statement setting out how you plan to do this in 2021/22.
+You should provide an outline proposal (rather than a detailed programme of activity) showing how you will contribute to our achievement of goal 2 during the four-year investment period.

-- how you show that there is a demand for your work from audiences5 - your plans for keeping current audiences and building new ones - how you will increase the number and range of people who have the opportunity to experience and participate in high quality art and culture.
-This can include people who are 'physically' at your activity or event, or people who are participating digitally - if relevant, your plans for touring and for distributing your work - how you will work to make sure that more people who are currently least engaged in arts and culture are experiencing your work or collections - 4 Protected characteristics as defined by the Equality Act 2010 and the Equality Duty 2011 are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation.
-As well as this list, we recognise class and socioeconomic status as barriers - 5 By audiences we mean all types of audiences, including readers, visitors, participants and viewers
+- how you show that there is a demand for your work from audiences6 - your plans for keeping current audiences and building new ones - how you will increase the number and range of people who have the opportunity to experience and participate in high quality art and culture.
+This can include people who are 'physically' at your activity or event, or people who are participating digitally - if relevant, your plans for touring and for distributing your work.
+We are interested to see how you plan to extend your work and how you make the most of the impact your work has.
+This might be through reaching

+Protected characteristics, as defined by the Equality Act 2010 and the Equality Duty 2011, are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation.
+As well as this list, we recognise class and socio-economic status as barriers

+6 By audiences we mean all types of audiences, including readers, visitors, participants and viewers

-- your target audiences and the types of people that your activity will be likely to reach.
-Reaching your audience can include both physically and digitally (for example, through live streaming)6 - how you will distribute your planned programme of existing art and culture digitally, with a focus on captured or cultural learning content (or both) - any major current or planned development in the use of technologies to improve marketing, sales or customers' experience and feedback - how you will make the most of opportunities to increase the depth and quality of experience among people accessing your work or collections - your approach to collecting information about your current and potential audiences - your approach to audience development for arts and culture as a whole and for developing shared approaches to capturing, sharing and reporting data - your plans to work with and encourage volunteers
+- people in different geographical areas, or through audience figures, artist development or support from the wider sector - how you will work to make sure that more people who are currently least engaged in arts and culture are able to experience your work or collections.
+We are particularly interested in reaching more people outside the top three 'highly engaged' groups identified in Audience Spectrum - your target audiences and the types of people that your activity will be likely to reach.
+Reaching your audience can include both physically and digitally (for example, through live streaming)7 - how you will distribute your planned programme of existing art and culture digitally, with a focus on captured or cultural learning content. - any major current or planned development in the use of technologies to improve marketing, sales or customers' experience and feedback - how you will make the most of opportunities to increase the depth and quality of experience among people accessing your work or collections - your approach to collecting information about your current and potential audiences - your approach to audience development for arts and culture as a whole and for developing shared approaches to capturing, sharing and reporting audience data